embatty/KL_2025/course_modules_2025/DetectingResistance/DetectingResistance.md

 ResFinder can analyse both paired-end Illumina reads in fastq.gz format and genome assemblies in FASTA format.
 ResFinder can be run on the command line but it is quite complicated to install and run - for small jobs a [web interface](https://genepi.food.dtu.dk/resfinder) is available and easier to use.
 The instructions for installation and use of ResFinder on the command line can be accessed [here](ResFinder.md).

+If time allows, try running ResFinder on some of the isolates we looked at using AMRfinder and compare the results.

 ### References: